Electric Yerevan

 Electric Yerevan, also known within Armenia as No to Robbery (Ոչ թալանին, Voch t'alanin) protests, were mass protests which occurred in the summer of 2015 against a 17% hike in electricity rates within Armenia.
-The protests were successful in reversing the price hike and causing the sale of Electric Networks of Armenia from Inter RAO to the Tashir Group.
+The protests were successful in reversing the price hike and causing the sale of Electric Networks of Armenia (ENA) from Inter RAO to the Tashir Group.

 Background

 Electric Yerevan had been preceded by previous smaller movements against price hikes on marshrutkas public transportation and a new mandatory pension savings system.
 Then in June 2015, the Armenian Public Services Regulatory Committee (PSRC) increased the price of electricity for the public.
 The cost increased by 7 drams (US$0.01) per kilowatt hour, to be effective on August 1, 2015.
 This was the third price increase for electricity over the last few years, with most recently in 2013 having it risen by about a third.
 Garegin Bagramyan, the Armenian Public Services Regulatory Commission chairman also stated, "The main reason for this decision is the fluctuation in the currency exchange rates."